conflabermits/stream/notes/001/README.md

-# Stream 001 Notes

-Still collecting ideas for the stream.
-Here's the current list:

-* DonorBox progress stream overlay
+# Stream 001 Notes: DonorBox progress stream overlay

+## Summary

+I'm looking to make a simple overlay that pulls from a DonorBox page to show the current status of the fundraising campaign.
+It is designed to be used with broadcast software like Twitch Studio or OBS.

+## Future Ideas For Future Streams

 * JSON prettifier webpage
 * Font-changer browser plugin
 * Wordle Helper reboot